OpenParliamentAu/law-tools/README.md

 _Scripts to initially populate the law repository and keep it up to date._

+---

 All modules written in CoffeeScript for Node.js.

 Separate modules are used for different parts of functionality.

-`index.coffee` provides an api to common operations involving the other modules.
+`main/index.coffee` provides an api to common operations involving the other modules.

 ## Usage